cs3157-borowski/recitations/recitation_6/file-io.md

 There are several kinds of redirection possible from the console:

 -   `>`  redirects the standard output of the left argument to the right argument.
-For example  `echo "hello world" > hi.txt`  will write the words 'hello world' to a file called  `hi.txt`, and 'hello world' will not appear on the terminal screen.
+For example  `echo "hello world" > hi.txt`  will write the words "hello world" to a file called  `hi.txt`, and "hello world" will not appear on the terminal screen.
 -   `2>`  is similar, except that it takes the standard error and redirects it, rather than the standard output.
 -   `<`  does 'input redirection', meaning that the contents of the file on the right of the operator serves as the standard input of the left argument.
 For example, after running the example above,  `cat < hi.txt`  will print "hello world" to the console.
 -   `2>&1`  will redirect stderr to the same location as stdout.